eVAL-Agency/js-cookie/SERVERS.md

 ## Tomcat 7.x

-It seems that there is a situation where Tomcat does not [read the parens correctly](https://github.com/js-cookie/js-cookie/issues/92#issue-107743407).
+Tomcat 7.x implements [RFC 2068](http://tools.ietf.org/html/rfc2068#page-16) to decode cookies instead of [RFC 6265](http://tools.ietf.org/html/rfc6265#section-4.1.1).
+For that reason it does not [read the parens](https://github.com/js-cookie/js-cookie/issues/92#issue-107743407) and a [few other characters](https://github.com/js-cookie/js-cookie/issues/92#issuecomment-144998891) correctly.
 To fix this you need to write a custom write converter:

 ```javascript
 var Cookies = Cookies.withConverter({